 Vanilla peppermint cupcakes with white chocolate frosting swirled on top.
 Sparkling sugar and crushed candy canes finish these festive Christmas cupcakes!

-I’m a lunatic running on fragments of sleep.
+I’m running on fragments of sleep.
 Noelle is almost 3 months old (my baby girl!!), I talk and sing in a high pitched baby voice/dog voice all day long, and can’t find one of my left shoes.
 Is this what it’s like to be a mom?